Buying real estate in Nicaragua?

 Sources: Expat Consultancy, Nomad Capitalist, Overseas Property Alert

-4) Luxury beachfront properties will plummet in demand as climate change and rising sea levels take their toll
+4) Interest in luxury beachfront properties will decline due to climate change and rising sea levels

 In 2023 and 2024, climate change concerns have intensified, especially regarding coastal areas.